-Standardized Brief Intensive: Participants will receive three 3-hour sessions (one session/week), including a baseline assessment/introductory session and two 3-hour ERP sessions.
+Standardized Brief Intensive: Participants will receive three 3-hour sessions over a 7-day period, including a baseline assessment/introductory session, and two 3-hour ERP sessions.
 Participants will be randomized to receive the sessions either at the hospital or at community locations relevant to their symptoms (e.g., home, mall, downtown).
 One week after the third session, participants will complete a telephone assessment of OCD symptoms (30 min) and questionnaires online (30 minutes).
 Youth in remission (i.e. no longer experiencing problematic OCD symptoms) will enter the follow-up phase.